Add an enrichment to a prediction endpoint#

 Tip

-You can also test the enrichment by modifying the JSON code for any of the previous test queries.
-To do this, delete all the features except for the four used in the JSON code sample above.
-When you run the test queries, you’ll notice that the endpoint returns the same prediction as before for the modified test query, even with the missing features.
+You can also test the enrichment by modifying the JSON object for any of the previous test queries.
+To do this, delete all features except for the four used in the JSON object above.
+When you run the test queries, you’ll notice that the endpoint returns the same prediction as before for the modified test query — even without the missing features.

 Redeploy the API service#

-Now that we’ve added an enrichment to the prediction endpoint, we need to redeploy a new version of the API service.
+Now that we’ve added an enrichment to the prediction endpoint on the Design node, we need to redeploy a new version of the API service in the production environment.

-1. From the fraud_detection API service in the Design node project, click the green Publish on Deployer button.
+1. From the fraud_detection API service in the Design node project, click Publish on Deployer.

-2. Accept the default version ID (v2), and click OK.
+2. Accept the default version ID (v2), and click Publish.

 3. Open the API service on the API Deployer, and click Deploy on v2.